JetSimon/jetsimon.github.io/posts/flies-in-a-jar-post-mortem.md

 ![](../public/img/flies.gif)

 My November "I make one game a month in 2021" game is a short SCP & analog horror inspired game called [flies in a jar](https://simonjet.itch.io/flies-in-a-jar).
-And it was decently succesful.
+And it was decently successful.

 Well, maybe a little bit more than decent.
 It is currently my number two most played game after only two weeks.
 Currently sitting at 9k views on itch.io.
 I think this number is probably a bit more too given it seems a lot of online game portals have copied it onto their sites.
 Not that I mind when that happens, because at least more people are playing my games and I'm credited.
 Remember that chart from [last post](https://jetsimon.com/blog?post=10-months-of-one-game-a-month)?
 It looks like this now.